KarmaYama/cleansh/cleansh/README.md

 ### 3.2.
 Advanced Features (with flags):

-`cleansh` provides command‑line flags to customize its behavior, all thoroughly tested:
+`Cleansh` provides command‑line flags to customize its behavior, all thoroughly tested:

 * **Copy to Clipboard (`-c` / `--clipboard`):** Instantly copy sanitized output.
 * **Diff View (`-d` / `--diff`):** Show a colored, line‑by‑line diff of redactions.